Mama (Nomeansno album): Release

 The album was originally self-released by the band in a limited run of 500 copies.
 The cover featured a Rorschach test and lettering by future Nomeansno member Andy Kerr.
 The band distributed the copies themselves, and the album quickly went out of print.

 With the original reels from the recording session thought to be lost, Nomeansno later issued a cassette version made from a vinyl copy of the album to be sold through mail order.
-As the band gained an international audience through touring and further albums, original copies of the Mama LP became highly-sought collectors items.
+As the band gained an international audience through touring and further albums, original copies of the Mama LP became highly sought collector's items.

 The original reels were ultimately rediscovered, and the tracks were remastered in 1992 at Whipping Post Studio in Vancouver.
 The band issued a CD version of the album, packaged with the four tracks from the Betrayal, Fear, Anger, Hatred EP, on their own Wrong Records that year.

 An additional CD re-release was issued in 2004, which included bonus video footage of the Wrights performing "Rich Guns" and "Forget Your Life" on public broadcast television in 1981.
 Wrong Records reissued further LP versions in 2012 and 2013.